br-automation-com/mappView-User/README.md

   * ShowMessageBoxOK -> Show a message box when command was successful
   * ShowMessageBoxError -> Show a message box when command was not successful
 * ERR -> Information about errors
-  * Number -> Error number
+  * No -> Error number
   * State -> State where the error occurred
+  * Text -> Error text

 <a name="Limitations"></a>
 ## Limitations
-* The sample is not yet multi client capable
 * Roles cannot be created or deleted.
 This is because the permission for roles cannot be changed on the fly.

 <a name="Revision-History"></a>
 ## Revision History

+#### Version 0.5
+- Multi client support
+- Changed error structure

+#### Version 0.4
+- Software structure change to work with future expansion
+- Make sure passwords match before user is created

 #### Version 0.3
 - Automatically set password when new user is created